bencyna/ATOM-Feed-Aggregation/assignment2/readme.md

 # Introduction to JAVA RMI Assignment 1 Distributed Systems s2 2022

 ## Overveiw
 Major design decision accross synchonising functions in the sorterImplementation.

-I
+- When a content server sends new data to the aggregate server, it will override the old content for this server, meaning one server can only give 1 piece of information at a time

 ## Compile and run instructions for linux
 javac GETClient.java ContentServer.java AggregationServer.java ASTrackCS.java